 9 Famous Traditional Board, Dice, and Card Games

 Despite thousands of new-age digital games in the market, many of us still love and play traditional board, dice, and card games.
-Many of these games have been around for hundreds of years with a couple even way beyond that.
+Many of these games have been around for hundreds of years (with a couple existing way before that).
 Chess, an old game, is thought to be about 1,500 years old while backgammon is a "staggering" 5,000-year-old game!